Karunabist/learning/README.md

 * Everyone goal is power: political power, scientific power, money power ...
 * Think 100 time before speaking
-* Just focus on present
+* Just focus on present and don't think about results
+* We living being are here generate data which is tensor

 <table width="100%">
   <tr>